Ghost-Me/Ghost-Me/README.md

 # Features
 - Access geo-locked content and apps
 - Play location-based games
-- Reach more folk on location-based dating apps
+- Reach more people on location-based dating apps
 - Store your favorite locations for quick simulation access
-- Hide your location for increase security
+- Hide your location to increase personal security